leeskelvin/lsbskysub/galsim_testing/tests/README.md

 ## test10

 Final test.
 Based on test09 above, but reading in all galaxy specific markers from a pre-defined input file.
-A similar setup to be used in furter LSB source detection efforts.
+In addition, a real PSF is used as an input, rather than a parametric Moffat function.
+This test brings us close to a similar setup to be used in furter LSB source detection and simulation efforts.